matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

    * Owns the Matrix.org marketing swag (t-shirts, stickers, exhibition stands etc).
  * Responsible for finding someone to run the Matrix.org homeserver (currently New Vector).
  * Publishes the spec.
- * Responsible for tools and documentation that supports the spec.
+ * Responsible for tools and documentation that support the spec.
  * Responsible for ensuring reference implementations and test suite exists for the spec.
  * Publishes the website (including ensuring This Week In Matrix and similar exist to promote independent projects).
  * Manages any future IANA-style allocations for Matrix, such as: